skip to main content

 EventsAnne taking a photo of a model in a busy Sydney street

-Following in their footsteps: Join nationally acclaimed photomedia artist Anne Zahalka in this workshop to immerse yourself in street photography on Wednesday 15 March 2023.
-Bookings essential.
+Following in their footsteps: Participants joined nationally acclaimed photomedia artist Anne Zahalka in this workshop which immersed them in street photography on Wednesday 15 March 2023.
+This event has passed.

 Hurstville Museum & Gallery celebrated the opening of this exhibition on Friday 3 February 2023, 6.00pm.
 Guest speakers: Anna Cossu, Curator, Museums of History NSW and Anne Zahalka, collaborating photomedia artist.
 This event has passed.